I never considered 'The Slatey Place' as a day-hike destination,

 |

-the trail is The Slatey Place, which is a name given to this intersection, here the BRT
+the trail is The Slatey Place, which is a name given to this intersection.
+Here the BRT

-turns to the east and down to Kyle’s
+turns east and down to Kyle’s

-Landing 2.5 miles east, straight to the north is Horseshoe Bend Trail.
+Landing 2.5 miles, straight to the north is Horseshoe Bend Trail.
+But before continuing north we take a

 |